leepaul009/Ubuntu-Notebook/Bio/readme.md

 ### proteostasis
 is the process that regulates proteins within the cell in order to maintain the health of both the cellular proteome and the organism itself

+### phenotype
+In genetics, the phenotype is the set of observable characteristics or traits of an organism.

 ## evaluation